Back to Blog

 Let us talk numbers.
 The statistics on AI adoption in the legal profession paint a compelling picture of the return on investment.

-• 79% of lawyers now use AI in some form, up from approximately 50% in early 2025
+• Firms report that 79% of lawyers now use AI in some form (ABA 2026 TechReport), up from approximately 50% in early 2025

 • Attorneys using structured AI workflows report saving 4+ hours per week on routine tasks